Equilibria in Network Constrained Markets with System Operator: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge Sergio Augusto Angelini for his help in developing the code for the case study. \begin{IEEEbiography} [{ }] {Giacomo Como} is a Professor at the Department of Mathematical Sciences, Politecnico di Torino, Italy, and a Senior Lecturer at the Automatic Control Department of Lund University, Sweden.
-He received the B.Sc., M.S., and Ph.D. degrees in Applied Mathematics from Politecnico di Torino, in 2002, 2004, and 2008, respectively.
+He received the B.Sc., M.S., and Ph.D.~degrees in Applied Mathematics from Politecnico di Torino, in 2002, 2004, and 2008, respectively.
 He was a Visiting Assistant in Research at Yale University in 2006--2007 and a Postdoctoral Associate at the Laboratory for Information and Decision Systems, Massachusetts Institute of Technology, from 2008 to 2011.
-He currently serves as Senior Editor of the \textit{IEEE Transactions on Control of network Systems} and Associate Editor of \textit{Automatica}. .
-He has been serving as Associate Editor of the \textit{IEEE Transactions on network Science and Engineering} and of the \textit{IEEE Transactions on Control of network Systems} and as the chair of the {IEEE-CSS Technical Committee on networks and Communications}.
-He was the IPC chair of the IFAC Workshop NecSys'15 and a semi-plenary speaker at the International Symposium MTNS'16.
+He is a Senior Editor of the \textit{IEEE Transactions on Control of network Systems} and an Associate Editor of \textit{Automatica} and of the \textit{IEEE Transactions on Automatic Control}.
+He was an Associate Editor of the \textit{IEEE Transactions on network Science and Engineering} and of the \textit{IEEE Transactions on Control of network Systems} and the chair of the {IEEE-CSS Technical Committee on networks and Communications}.
 He is recipient of the 2015 George S. ~Axelby Outstanding Paper Award.
-His research interests are in dynamics, information, and control in network systems with applications to cyber-physical systems, infrastructure networks, and social and economic networks. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Fabio Fagnani} received the Laurea degree in Mathematics from the University of Pisa and the Scuola Normale Superiore, Pisa, Italy, in 1986.
-He received the PhD degree in Mathematics from the University of Groningen, Groningen, The Netherlands, in 1991.
+His research interests are in dynamics, information, and control in network systems, with applications to socio-technical and cyber-physical-human systems. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Fabio Fagnani} received the Laurea degree in Mathematics from the University of Pisa and the Scuola Normale Superiore, in 1986 and the Ph.D.~degree in Mathematics from the University of Groningen, in 1991.
 From 1991 to 1998, he was an Assistant Professor of Mathematical Analysis at the Scuola Normale Superiore.
 In 1997, he was a Visiting Professor at the Massachusetts Institute of Technology (MIT), Cambridge, MA.
-Since 1998, he has been with the Politecnico of Torino, where since 2002 he has been a Full Professor of Mathematical Analysis.
-From 2006 to 2012, he has acted as Coordinator of the PhD program in Mathematics for Engineering Sciences at Politecnico di Torino.
-From June 2012 to September 2019, he served as the Head of the Department of Mathematical Sciences, Politecnico di Torino.
-His current research topics are on cooperative algorithms and dynamical systems over networks, inferential distributed algorithms, and opinion dynamics.
-He is an Associate Editor of the \textit{IEEE Transactions on Automatic Control} and served in the same role for the \textit{IEEE Transactions on network Science and Engineering} and of the \textit{IEEE Transactions on Control of network Systems}. \end{IEEEbiography}
+Since 1998, he has been a Professor of Mathematical Analysis at Politecnico of Torino, where he was the Coordinator of the PhD program in Mathematics for Engineering Sciences form 2006 to 2012 and the Head of the Department of Mathematical Sciences from 2012 to 2019.
+He was an Associate Editor for the \textit{IEEE Transactions on Automatic Control}, the \textit{IEEE Transactions on network Science and Engineering}, and the \textit{IEEE Transactions on Control of network Systems}.
+His current research topics are on cooperative algorithms and dynamical systems over networks, inferential distributed algorithms, and opinion dynamics. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Leonardo Massai} is a post-doctoral scientist at at the Automatic Control Laboratory, EPFL --- Lausanne, Switzerland working in the DECODE group on distributed control based on neural networks and machine learning.
+He obtained his B.Sc.~degree in Business Engineering from the University of Pisa in 2012 and his M.Sc.~and Ph.D.~degress both from Politecnico di Torino in 2015 and 2022, respectively.
+His research interests include optimization theory, machine learning, and financial mathematics. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Martina Vanelli} received the B.Sc., M.S.~(\textit{cum laude}), and Ph.D.~(\textit{with honors}) degrees in Applied Mathematics from Politecnico di Torino, in 2017, 2019, and 2024, respectively.
+She is currently a postdoctoral fellow at the Institute for Information and Communication Technologies, Electronics and Applied Mathematics (ICTEAM), Université catholique de Louvain.
+From October 2018 to March 2019, she was a visiting student at Technion, Israel Institute of Technology.
+Her research interests include identification, analysis, and control of multi-agent systems, with application to social and economic networks and power markets. \end{IEEEbiography}